-During the semester or term, examinations shall be held only during regularly scheduled class periods.
-Permission for exceptions to this rule may be granted by the deans or designees of the school or college in which the course is offered.
-Exceptions must be granted prior to the start of registration.
-Sections of courses for which such exception has been granted shall carry a footnote to that effect in the published Schedule of Classes.
+During the semester or term, assessments shall be held only during regularly scheduled class periods.
+If instructors, due to exceptional circumstances, believe they need to hold assessments outside of regularly scheduled class periods, they must seek approval from the Vice-Provost for Academic Affairs prior to the start of registration.
+Sections of courses for which such exception has been granted shall carry a footnote to that effect in the published Schedule of Classes which clearly states the date and time of the assessment on the syllabus.
 In the event of student absences from assessments given during the semester, decisions regarding possible make-up assessments shall be the prerogative of the instructor.

 Each instructor shall determine for his or her own courses the weight to be assigned to the final assessment in computing the semester grade of a student.
 Each instructor in charge of a course will assume responsibility for proctoring in-class assessments, including those during finals week.

-A student who is prevented by sickness or other unavoidable causes from completing a scheduled final assessment must apply to the Dean of Students or designee for validation that will authorize the student’s instructor to give a substitute assessment.
-A student whose absence is excused by the Dean of Students or designee shall have an opportunity to complete a substitute assessment without penalty.
+A student who is prevented by extenuating circumstances from completing a scheduled final assessment must apply to the Dean of Students Office for validation that will authorize the student’s instructor to give a substitute assessment.
+A student whose absence is excused by the Dean of Students Office shall have an opportunity to complete a substitute assessment without penalty.
 A student whose absence from a scheduled final assessment is not excused in this way shall receive a failure for this assessment.